 The ingredients are mostly identical and so is the consistency.
 The GVP has a better smell than the brand name product (Sebastian smells like perm solution at the hair salon to me!).
 Both made my wavy/curly hair absolutely soft, voluminous, and shiny with tons of defined waves.
 I haven't used a product this great in YEARS!!

-Since Sebastian re-formulated this now and made it less effective (according to other reviews; or should I say "allegedly"?) thanks to Proctor & Gamble taking over this brand (shocker!! how many good products have they ruined??), I will stock up on the GVP generic version at Sally's.
+Since Sebastian re-formulated this now and made it less effective (according to other reviews; or should I say "allegedly"?) thanks to Proctor & Gamble taking over this brand (how many good products have been ruined by companies and their re-formulations??), I will stock up on the GVP generic version at Sally's.
 Not crazy about the tube packaging, so I refilled it into an old pump dispenser I had from a long gone/discontinued ArTec favorite of mine.

 I just work a quarter-sized amount into my wet/damp hair, comb through briefly to distribute the product, and let it air dry.
 Voila!
 Volume!

 Age: 19-24 Skin: Normal, Fair-Medium Hair: Brunette Eyes: Brown